McArctic/OpenTurret/docs/SETUP.md

 **"Directory does not appear to contain the Raspberry Pi Pico SDK"** The variable resolves one level away from the correct directory.
 It must reference the directory containing `pico_sdk_init.cmake`.

+**"Compiler 'arm-none-eabi-gcc' not found"**
+The Arm toolchain is not installed, or is installed outside `PATH`.
+Set `PICO_TOOLCHAIN_PATH`, see step 3.
+Do not set the compiler in CLion's toolchain settings.

 **"The C compiler is not able to compile a simple test program"** The ARM compiler has been set in CLion's toolchain settings.
 Clear those fields, see step 6.